Diocese of Kon Tum

-Diocese of Kon Tum (Dioecesis Kontumensis) is a Roman Catholic diocese of Vietnam.
+Diocese of Kon Tum (Dioecesis Kontumensis) is a Roman Catholic diocese of Vietnam around the city of Kon Tum.
 The bishop since 2015 is Aloysius Gonzaga Nguyễn Hùng Vị.
 More than 16% of the million persons living in its area are Roman Catholics.
 Many of them belong to ethnic minorities.

 The diocese covers an area of 25,728 km^{2} of central Vietnam.
 It is a suffragan diocese of the Archdiocese of Huế.
 It was erected as a Vicariate Apostolic on January 18, 1932.
 On November 24, 1960, it was elevated to a diocese.
 In 1967, some of the territory was split off to form the new Diocese of Ban Mê Thuột.